How-to and rules of the 24/7 Dining Hall

 - It’s unlimited IN the Dining Hall; we will not tolerate theft of food, dishware, or cutlery.

 - Do not waste.
 Take what you can eat.
 Ask for small portions.
 Taste first.
 You can always go back for seconds.

-- Single serve items can be taken from the Dining Hall.
-As an example a single piece of fruit, a muffin or fill-up your reusable coffee mug when leaving, but you can’t make a lunch to go, like a sandwich or fill up plastic containers with food.
+- Single-serve items can be taken from the Dining Hall.
+As an example a single piece of fruit or a muffin, but you can’t make a lunch to go, like a sandwich or fill up plastic containers with food.